-Advanced UTM Naming Convention Guide (Benefits, Uses & Workflow)
+Advanced UTM Naming Conventions Guide (Complete Framework)

 UTM Naming Convention

-After creating dozens of attribution models for clients, we’ve seen first-hand how organizations limit their analytical capacity by neglecting the full potential of UTM Naming Conventions.
+After creating dozens of attribution models for clients, we’ve seen first-hand how organizations limit their analytical capacity by neglecting the full potential of UTM naming conventions.

-Either way, the best means of addressing these analytical roadblocks are advanced UTM naming conventions, which greatly expand the range of variables you can track while simultaneously simplifying your reporting workflow.
+Either way, the best means of addressing these analytical roadblocks are advanced naming conventions, which greatly expand the range of variables you can track while simultaneously simplifying your reporting workflow.

 Which Marketers See Value from Advanced UTM Conventions?